Sealy High School

-Sealy High School (SHS) is a public high school located in the city of Sealy, Texas, in Austin County, United States and classified as a 4A school by the UIL.
-It is a part of the Sealy Independent School District.
+Sealy High School (SHS) is a public high school located in the city of Sealy, Texas and classified as a 4A school by the University Interscholastic League.
+It is a part of the Sealy Independent School District located in southern Austin County.
+During 2023–2024, Sealy High School had an enrollment of 943 students and a student to teacher ratio of 14.08.
+The school received an overall rating of "B" from the Texas Education Agency for the 2024–2025 school year.

+History

 A new, multimillion-dollar campus was constructed in 2005.
 In 2005 SHS struggled with unacceptable scores on the Texas Assessment of Knowledge and Skills (TAKS) test.
 However, it regained its acceptable state rankings in 2006 testing.
-In 2013, the school was rated "Met Standard" by the Texas Education Agency.